Condom Access Points (CAPS)

 Contact Lamont S Bryant

-Girl talk is an exclusive group for trans women to build community, connect and learn with each other, and access information and resources.
-Girl Talk is a Your Trans Care program run by our transgender STAR TRACK staff members.
-Girl talk is a unique space for engaging and empowering trans women in Baltimore.
+Real Talk is an exclusive group for anyone of transgender experience to build community, connect and learn with each other, and access information and resources.
+Real Talk is a Your Trans Care program run by our transgender STAR TRACK staff members.
+This is a unique space for engaging and empowering transgender people in Baltimore.

 A safe space for HIV positive youth to support each other and learn how to live full healthy lives.
 Our group plays games, shares food, and learns life skills for people living with HIV.
 Topics covered include staying positive, sticking to medication schedules, understanding personal finance, healthy relationships, and more.
 Positive Thinking provides an optimistic, light atmosphere where young people can feel comfortable with themselves and others.